Ingredients You’ll Need to make Sauerkraut with Blueberries

 This Fermented Blueberries Sauerkraut naturally takes time.
 I recommend fermenting your sauerkraut for at least 14 days before eating, with 21-28 days being the best fermentation time for optimal flavor and health benefits.

-By checking the progress of microbial stages under the microscope, we have provided you with a handy timeline below!
+We have provided you with a handy timeline below by checking the progress of microbial stages under the microscope!
 If you follow our recipe and directions, your timeline of sauerkraut fermentation should approximately match ours!

 Note that temperature will influence how fast or slow sauerkraut ferments.
-This timeline is applicable between 70-80° F. If you keep your home colder, the process is slower.
+This timeline applies between 70 ° F. and 80° F. If you keep your home colder, the process is slower.
 If your home is warmer, it will be faster.

 24 – 48 hours: All contents in the jar should be submerged beneath the brine.
 At this time, there are still Gram-negative bacteria and possible pathogens present.